calebjmatthews/cavern-havok-2/conceit.md

 * Fast/Slow: X more/less speed, diminishes by 1 at the end of each round.
 * Weightless/Pinned: X more/less move, diminishes by 1 at the end of each round.
 * Oil (Curse): Fire damage is doubled but removes this curse, expires in X rounds.
-* Aspersion (Blessing): Water healing is doubled but removes this blessing, expires in X rounds.
+* Annointed (Blessing): Water healing is doubled but removes this blessing, expires in X rounds.
 * Invisible (Blessing): Cannot be intentionally targeted, expires in X rounds.
 * Magnetic (Blessing): Must be targeted by enemies if in range, expires in X rounds.
 * Hex (Curse): Healing deals damage instead but removes this curse, expires in X rounds.
 * Rebirth (Blessing): When downed return to X health and remove this blessing.
 * Talisman (Blessing): Ignore the next X curses.
+* Rage (Blessing): When damaged gain 1 Power, expires in X rounds.

+## Enchantments
+* Equipment can have an associated enchantment, which gives it a new passive or active effect.
+* Vampiric: Heal 1 after dealing damage.
+* Heavy: Slow priority, but +1 to Damage, Healing, Curse, or Blessing.
+* Weightless: Fast priority.
+* Sturdy: 1 Defense to user.
+* Toxic: 1 Poison to target.
+* Holy: 1 Regen to target.

 ## Technical Considerations
 * Battlefield state is passed to each client each round, with user/enemy comands creating outcomes that are applied to the battlefield state.